Boston Community Choice Electricity

-The Standard CCE rate is the default option for Boston residents.
+The Standard BCCE rate is the default option for Boston residents.
 Boston residents may choose to “opt up” to enroll in the Optional Green 100 rate, with 100% of electricity coming from local, renewable energy sources, like solar or wind.
 By opting up, residents can support the City of Boston in reducing carbon emissions, improving local air quality, and lessening the impacts of the climate crisis in our communities.
 With Eversource rates increasing for the winter [2021-22], Community Choice Electricity’s Optional Green 100 plan will be nearly two cents less per kWh than Eversource’s basic residential rate.
 For average residential users, that is a savings of about $70 over a six month period for 100% renewable content compared to Eversource’s 18%, the state requirement for renewable electricity.
 Residents may opt up to CCE’s Optional Green 100 at any time.

-CCE is the single best way for Boston to most rapidly and most profoundly reduce the city’s greenhouse gas emissions and a crucial step in the effort to combat climate change and make our city healthier and greener for every resident.
+BCCE is the single best way for Boston to most rapidly and most profoundly reduce the city’s greenhouse gas emissions and a crucial step in the effort to combat climate change and make our city healthier and greener for every resident.
 Please consider opting up to 100% green electricity and do your part to join this citywide effort!

-For more information on CCE, please visit the city’s website here.
-Webinars and office hours are offered by the city, as well as general information on the website.
+For more information on CCE, please visit the City’s website here.
+Webinars and office hours are offered by the City, as well as general information on the website.